ConnorPerrin/Threads/README.md

 - With the above code example, it is very likely that `printing...` will not be printed.
 This is because the parent thread will most likely `return` before the thread `t1` has even been created.
 - It is possibly to double-detach a thread resulting in an run-time error.
 However this is easily solved using `joinable` (more details below).

-Issues, main thread can complete before other thread does

 ### Joinable